gabriel-vernilo/caesar-cipher-c/README.md

 ![image](https://user-images.githubusercontent.com/53917092/79392861-75453a00-7f4a-11ea-9330-580e64e95852.png)

-# how to use (multiples shifts/keys) to encode and decode in a Terminal/Cmd/msdos
+# typing shift running in a Terminal/Cmd/msdos

 in windows you can use caesar_cipher_s.exe : with terminal in file directory type:
 `caesar_cipher_s.exe {shift}`